Continuous-mode multi-photon filtering: Two-photon filtering

-In subsection \ref{subsec:ex2} we will go back to this system model and study its two-photon filters.
-We will show that there are many quantum trajectories whose largest excitation probability can be very close to 1.
+We will return to this example later and study its two-photon filters.
+We will show that there are many quantum trajectories whose largest excitation probability can be very close to 1 in all the above senarios.